Melody Millicent Danquah

-Melody Millicent Danquah (6 January 1937 – 18 March 2016) was a Ghanaian pilot and the first female pilot in Ghana as well as one of the earliest in Africa.
+Melody Millicent Danquah (6 January 1937 – 18 March 2016) was a Ghanaian pilot.
+She was amongst the first female pilot in Ghana and one of the earliest in Africa.
 She followed in the footsteps of Lotfia Elnadi who was the first Egyptian woman as well as the first woman from Africa to earn a pilot's license on 27 September 1933.

 Early life

 Melody Danquah was born in Larteh Akuapem, on 6 January 1937 to Ibinijah Rexford Addo-Danquah, who was the illustrious Court Registrar and Arbitrator of Larteh.
 Her mother was Selina Gyamfi.
 Melody was the sixth of 10 siblings.

 Education

 Danquah was educated at the Methodist Primary and Middle schools in Larteh and Wesley Girls High School in Cape Coast.
 She was also a product of the Government Secretarial School.